Kevinle76/Surfs_Up/README.md

 ### Part 2: Design Your Climate App

-Now that you have completed your initial analysis, you’ll design a Flask API based on the queries that you have just developed.
+Now that we have completed your initial analysis, you’ll design a Flask API based on the queries that you have just developed.

 Use Flask to create your routes, as follows: